k-p-h/spdspds/README.md

 a termination with an infeasibility index of zero indicates optimum solution.
 Even in the absence of an optimum solution, the versatility of the spdspds algorithm allows one to explore/determine the most suitable alternative solutions in a given context, including a comprehensive parametric analysis, etc.
 The worst case computational complexity of spdspds is shown to be O(L^1.5).

+Keywords: 	optimization, linear programming, algorithm, simplex, symplex, symmetric primal dual symplex, spdspds, computational complexity

+AMS MSC Mathematics Subject Classification: 90C05
+ACM CCS Computing Classification System: F.2.1, G.1.6